 What Do Pygmy Three-toed Sloths Eat?

-The pygmy three-toed sloth is a strict folivore feeds on leaves obtained from different kinds of trees within their habitats.
+The pygmy three-toed sloth is a strict folivore that feeds on leaves obtained from different kinds of trees within their habitats.

 - The pygmy three-toed sloth is the smallest of all sloth species, as its name suggests.